sleeptoken/zettelkasten/Remote Thought/NOSQL.md

 > 2. Insert a timing based payload into the input.
 A timing based payload causes an intentional delay in the response when executed.
 For example,` {"$where": "sleep(5000)"}` causes an intentional delay of `5000 ms` on successful injection.
 > 3. Identify whether the response loads more slowly.
 This indicates a successful injection.

-The following timing based payloads will trigger a time delay if the password beings with the letter a:
+The following timing based payloads will trigger a time delay if the password beings with the letter `a`:
 ```json
 admin'+function(x){var waitTill = new Date(new Date().getTime() + 5000);while((x.password[0]==="a") && waitTill > new Date()){};}(this)+'

 admin'+function(x){if(x.password[0]==="a"){sleep(5000)};}(this)+'
 ```
+## Prevention

+1. Sanitize and validate user input, using an `allowlist` of accepted characters.
+2. Insert user input using parameterized queries instead of concatenating user input directly into the query.
+3. To prevent operator injection, apply an `allowlist` of accepted keys.

 ### References
 https://portswigger.net/web-security/learning-paths/nosql-injection